 Click the video clips that you want to flip in the timeline and make sure it is highlighted and then click the Inspector icon on the right side to enter the Inspector panel in which you will then see the Transform option.

-- The positions X and Y enables you to move the image left and right as well as moving it top to bottom depending on how you want it to be.
+The positions X and Y enable you to move the image left and right as well as moving it from top to bottom depending on how you want it to be.

-- The Scale option is for resizing the image.
+The Scale option is for resizing the image.
 Click the small arrow alongside it and then you will see X and Y options.
-To flip the video clip, just enter-1oo in the X sidebar and press the Enter.
+To flip the video clip, just enter-1oo in the X sidebar and press the Enter key.
 You will see then the selected clip in the timeline will be flipped horizontally to another direction.
-Enter -100 in the Y sidebar and then the clip will be flipped vertically, namely, upside down direction.
+Enter -100 in the Y sidebar and then the clip will be flipped vertically, namely, upside-down direction.

 The video below shows how simple it is to flip video in Final Cut Pro.

-In case that you want to flip videos on Windows or flip clips with an easier way, you can try Wondershare Filmora.
-And below video is about how to rotate, flip and make mirror effect in Filmora.
+In case you want to flip videos on Windows or flip clips in an easier way, you can try Wondershare Filmora.